hasecilu/Dark-TeXstudio/README.md

 3. Find the "[formats]" string
 4. Copy the content from "Dark-TeXstudio.txt" under the "[formats]" string
 5. Save the file
-3. Go to menu bar -> Click in "Options"  -> Click on "Load Profile..." and select the file your .txsprofile file
+3. Go to menu bar -> Click in 'Options'  -> Click on 'Load Profile...' and select the file your .txsprofile file
 6. Restart TeXstudio.
 7. Enjoy